Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/windows-sockets-using-class-casyncsocket.md

          This is your Internet Protocol (IP) address on the network.
 You will probably always rely on the default value for this parameter.

-   Podmínky "portu" a "adresa soketu" je podrobně popsaný v [rozhraní Windows Sockets: porty a adresy soketů](../mfc/windows-sockets-ports-and-socket-addresses.md).
+   Podmínky "portu" a "adresa soketu" je podrobně popsaný v [rozhraní Windows Sockets: Porty a adresy soketů](../mfc/windows-sockets-ports-and-socket-addresses.md).

 1. Pokud soketu je klient, připojení k serveru pro objekt soketu soketu, pomocí [CAsyncSocket::Connect](../mfc/reference/casyncsocket-class.md#connect).